Skip to main content

 Scuba diving and snorkeling

-Cozumel is known for their scuba diving and snorkeling opportunities.
-Here, you will find around 500 species of fish, 60 species of coral, 350 mollusks and marine mammals, algaes, and seagrasses.
+Cozumel is known for its scuba diving and snorkeling opportunities.
+Here, you will find around 500 species of fish, 60 species of coral, 350 mollusks and marine mammals, algae, and seagrasses

-If you are an inexperienced diver, you can book a snuba excursion that allows you to dive below the surface of the ocean without the heavy scuba equipment or lengthy lessons.
-Carnival offers one for only $80 per person, with a minimum participant age of eight-years-old.
+If you are an inexperienced diver, you can book a snuba excursion that allows you to dive below the surface of the ocean without heavy scuba equipment or lengthy lessons.
+Carnival offers one for $89.99 per person, with a minimum participant age of eight years old.

 Read more: How to plan your own shore excursion